 pie … Arrival in Inverness…

 Anyway, here I am on a train in the Scottish countryside, trying to imagine the twists of history that caused all those deaths that let this incredible thing happen to me.
 It’s a bit freaky thinking about karma and fate and payback so I’m not thinking about it.

 I wonder if she’s the other heir.

 See, there are two heirs.
 We have to live in the castle for thirty nights and then one of us will inherit and the other gets a bundle of cash and a ticket home.

 The other heir, P. Tennielle of Manchester, England U.K., is some kind of artist.
 The “P” stands for Portia, how British is that?
-The photos of her were badly lit but the staring woman could be the same woman.
+The photos of her were badly lit but the staring woman could be her.
 What a way to start off, me tromping on her foot.
 But she doesn’t know it’s me.
 Right now, to her, I’m just a clumsy American, not B. Brannigan of the Lodi Brannigans, currently attending university in Berkeley, California, U.S.A.

 The “B” stands for Brittany, by the way.
-Maybe when we meet officially at the solicitor’s office in Inverness she won’t remember me.
+Maybe when we meet officially at the solicitor’s office in Inverness, she won’t remember me.
 That is, if Dark Lady turns out to be Portia Tennielle.

 * * *

 Steak and Stilton pie is tasty, and that’s a relief.
 Dark Lady got off the train at the last stop before Inverness and that was a relief too.

-I don’t suppose they ever used Conestoga wagons here.
+Though I don’t suppose they ever used Conestoga wagons here.

-As I attempted to alight with some kind of dignity I tripped on the smaller of my two suitcases.
-A nice older gentlemen caught me.
+As I attempted to alight with some kind of dignity, I tripped on the smaller of my two suitcases.
+A nice older gentleman caught me.
 Scottish men went up in my estimation after two wearing T-shirts with “Caley Thistle” volunteered to manage my bags all the way to the taxi stand, giving me a chance to get my skirt back into place.
 I didn’t understand a word they said except the invitation for “a pint” which I had to turn down.

 I made a little sound and he said, “Right, then,” and off we went.
 Bang out of the station he made a right turn into certain death.
 We survived and then we did the same thing and I decided I should look out the window if I wanted to keep my sanity.

-Inverness was a charming city, like something off a postcard, and I could hardly believe I was being driven through it in a black cab like Supernanny’s.
+Inverness is like something off a postcard, and I could hardly believe I was being driven through it in a black cab like Supernanny’s.
 There was a cathedral silhouetted against the afternoon sky and a beautiful river that split the city in two.
-I had a list of places I wanted to see tonight and in the morning, but I did need to sort out a place to stay and buy my transit ticket to Durness via Wick.
+I had a list of sights I wanted to see tonight and tomorrow morning, but I did need to sort out a place to stay and buy my transit ticket to Durness via Wick.

 Then I wondered if Scottish butches wore kilts.
 It seemed like they ought to, and just thinking about it passed the rest of the scary cab ride.
 A kilt with a nice big cod piece, only they’re not called cod pieces on kilts, are they?